Crystal Airport (Minnesota)

 It opened in 1946 as a privately owned, public use airport.
 In 1948 the Metropolitan Airports Commission purchased the airport.
 The Crystal Airport became the second airport acquired by MAC.
 Extensive construction actives began in 1950.
 Additional land purchases were made in 1951 and 1954.
 The additional 34 acres of land was purchased for runway expansion and noise relief.

 Facilities and aircraft

-Crystal Airport covers an area of 436 acre which contains four runways:
+Crystal Airport covers an area of 436 acre which contains three runways: